Adversarial Attack Generation Empowered by Min-Max Optimization: Experiment Setup

-We adopt variant C\&W loss in APGD/PGD as suggested in ~\cite{madry2017towards,carlini2017towards} with a confidence parameter $\kappa = 50$.
-Cross-entropy loss is also supported in our implementation.
-The adversarial examples are generated by 20-step PGD/APGD unless otherwise stated (e.g., 50 steps for ensemble attacks).
-Due to varying model robustness on different datasets, the perturbation magnitudes $\epsilon$ are set separately.
+Due to varying model robustness on different datasets, the perturbation magnitudes $\epsilon$ are set separately~\cite{carlini2019}.
 For universal perturbation experiments, the $\epsilon$ are set as 0.2 (A, B), 0.3 (C) and 0.25 (D) on MNIST; 0.02 (B, H), 0.35 (E) and 0.05 (D) on CIFAR-10.
 For generalized AT, the models on MNIST are trained following the same rules in last section, except that training epochs are prolonged to 350 and adversarial examples are crafted for assisting the training with a ratio of 0.5.
 Our experiment setup is based on CleverHans package\footnote{\url{https://github.com/tensorflow/cleverhans}} and Carlini and Wagner's framework\footnote{\url{https://github.com/carlini/nn_robust_attacks}}.

-\subsection{Details of conducted data transformations}
+\subsection{Details of Conducted Data Transformations}